cloudinary/cloudinary_ios/README.md

       "cloud_name": "n07t21i7"
     }

-The following code uploads an image to Cloudinary with the parameters generated safely on the server side (e.g., from a JSON as in the example above):
+The following code uploads an image to Cloudinary with the parameters generated safely on the server side (e.g., from a JSON as in the example above).
+Note that the `imageData` parameter can either be the actual image data or a path of a local image file.

     CLUploader* mobileUploader = [[CLUploader alloc] init:mobileCloudinary delegate:self];
     [mobileUploader upload:imageData options:@{@"public_id": public_id, @"signature": signature,